Skip To Main Content

 2016

-In 2016, Jesuit students set a new Mission Drive record, raising a total of $13,559.
+In 2016, Jesuit students set a new Mission Drive record, raising $13,559.
 The beneficiary of Mission Drive 2016 was the city of Matagalpa, Nicaragua.
 For four consecutive years before Mission Drive 2016, a group of Jesuit students and chaperones had traveled to Nicaragua for a week in the summer to serve the destitute in Matagalpa.
-The Mission Drive 2016 funds were earmarked for three things: a chapel for Matagalpa’s prison, operation of the local youth center (La Casita), and to send six Matagalpan youths to World Youth Day.
-The funds were disbursed via the Franciscan Friars of the Renewal, who host Jesuit's annual mission trip to Matagalpa.
+The Mission Drive 2016 funds targeted three needs: a chapel for Matagalpa’s prison, operation of the local youth center (La Casita), and to send six Matagalpan youths to World Youth Day.
+The funds were disbursed via the Franciscan Friars of the Renewal, who have hosted Jesuit's annual mission trip to Matagalpa.

 2015